christianreivan/Single-Cycle-MIPS32/README.md

 # Single-Cycle-MIPS32

 ## Checklists
-- Design a synthesizable microprocessor MIPS32 in VHDL and implement it with single-cycle architecture.
+- Designed a synthesizable microprocessor MIPS32 in VHDL and implement it with single-cycle architecture.
-- Translate block diagrams into RTL codes.
+- Translated block diagrams into RTL codes.
 - Design was functionally and behaviorally verified in Quartus, Modelsim, and Vivado.
-- Created on 11/25/2021.
+- Created on 2021/11/25.